cssinjs/jss/.github/ISSUE_TEMPLATE/---bug-report.md

 A clear and concise description of what you expected to happen.

 __Describe the bug:__
-A clear and concise description of what the bug is.
+A clear and concise description of what happend instead of the expected behavior.

 __Codesandbox link:__
 Please create a codesandbox.io with the issue.
 Make it as minimal as possible as this will help us find the bug quicker.